dsebastien/modernWebDevGenerator/README.md

 Enjoy!

-Note that the [ModernWebDevBuild](https://www.npmjs.com/package/modern-web-dev-build) project has other tricks in store for you, be sure to check out [the docs](https://www.npmjs.com/package/modern-web-dev-build).
+Note that the [ModernWebDevBuild](https://www.npmjs.com/package/modern-web-dev-build) project has other tricks in store for you; be sure to check out [the docs](https://www.npmjs.com/package/modern-web-dev-build).

 ## Options
 There are two main approaches to use this generator: